JPvRiel/docker-rsyslog/README.md

 }
 ```

-E.g. to create an extra input and plug it into the pre-canned output, use `call output` within your own input ruleset to call the standard output (implies global output filters apply):
+E.g. to create an extra input and plug it into the pre-canned output, use `call central` within your own input ruleset to call the standard output (implies global output filters apply):

 `/etc/rsyslog.d/extra/49_input_extra.conf`